 Understanding Planning Permission for Extensions

 Understanding whether planning permission and adherence to building regulations are necessary for your home extension is an essential first step in the construction process.
-Here are key points to take into account:
+Here are the key points to take into account:

-• Listed Building Consent: If you own a listed building, you will need to obtain listed building consent, which is pivotal in protecting historical structures.
+- Listed Building Consent: If you own a listed building, you will need to obtain listed building consent, which is pivotal in protecting historical structures.

-• Size and Scale: Limits on dimensions guarantee the extension does not overpower the original house.
+- Size and Scale: Limits on dimensions guarantee the extension does not overpower the original house.

-• Neighbors: Informing neighbors can preempt objections and support your application.
+- Neighbors: Informing neighbors can preempt objections and support your application.

 Complying with Building Regulations